codetheweb/serverless-step-functions-local/README.md

 - `accountId` (required) your AWS account ID
 - `region` (required) your AWS region
-- `lambdaEndpoint` (defaults to `http://localhost:4000`) the endpoint for the lambda service
+- `lambdaEndpoint` (defaults to `http://localhost:3000` from serverless offline) the endpoint for the lambda service.
+This plugin tries to use the configured value from serverless-offline
 - `path` (defaults to `./.step-functions-local`) the path to store the downloaded step function executables
-- `TaskResourceMapping` allows for Resource ARNs to be configured differently for local development
+- `TaskResourceMapping` allows for Resource ARNs to be configured differently for local development.
+(Serverless 3.x prefixes the lambda function names with the stack name and the stage)
 - `eventBridgeEvents` allows sending [EventBridge events](https://docs.aws.amazon.com/step-functions/latest/dg/cw-events.html) on execution status changes
   - `enabled` (bool) enabled or disable this feature.
 Disabled by default.
   - `endpoint` Endpoint for sending events to eg. for [serverless-offline-aws-eventbridge](https://github.com/rubenkaiser/serverless-offline-eventBridge) would be `http://localhost:4010`